unjs/unstorage/README.md

 - `removeIterm`: Maps to `DELETE`
 - `clear`: Not supported

-## Custom drivers
+## Making custom drivers

-It is possible to extend unstorage by creating custom driver and mounting it.
+It is possible to extend unstorage by creating custom drives.

 - Keys are always normalized in `foo:bar` convention
 - Mount base is removed